kyverno/website/content/en/docs/Writing policies/variables.md

         jmespath: 'to_string(@)'
 ```

 Variables can reference other variables as well as shown below.
+Note that context variables are ordered; a variable consumed by another variable must be defined higher in the list of context variables.

 ```yaml
 context: